US Senate Landscape: 2025-2026

 IOWA, Sen. Joni Ernst (R-IA): In recent cycles Democrats have wavered between 43%-45% of the vote.
 Ernst will be in jeopardy if an opponent can replicate Jon Tester’s or Dan Osborn’s overperformance.

-2024 Presidential Election: Trump 55.7% / Harris 42.5%
+2024 Presidential Election: Trump 55.7% / Harris 42.5%; Primary June 2, 2026.

 Competitive US House races in Districts 1 and 3, which cover half of Iowa, are potential Republican defeats and likely to also attract organizing and resources.